adamsalter/sitemap_generator/README.md

 ### Rake Tasks

 * `rake sitemap:install` will create a `config/sitemap.rb` file which is your sitemap configuration and contains everything needed to build your sitemap.
 See [**Sitemap Configuration**](#sitemap-configuration) below for more information about how to define your sitemap.

 * `rake sitemap:refresh` will create or rebuild your sitemap files as needed.
-Sitemaps are generated into the `public/` folder and by default are named `sitemap.xml.gz`, `sitemap1.xml.gz`, `sitemap2.xml.gz`, etc.  As you can see they are automatically gzip compressed for you.
+Sitemaps are generated into the `public/` folder and by default are named `sitemap.xml.gz`, `sitemap1.xml.gz`, `sitemap2.xml.gz`, etc.  As you can see, they are automatically GZip compressed for you.
+In this case, `sitemap.xml.gz` is your sitemap "index" file.

-* `rake sitemap:refresh` will output information about each sitemap that is written including its location, how many links it contains and the size of the file.
+  `rake sitemap:refresh` will output information about each sitemap that is written including its location, how many links it contains, and the size of the file.

 ### Pinging Search Engines

-Using `rake sitemap:refresh` will notify major search engines to let them know that a new sitemap is available (Google, Bing).
-To generate new sitemaps without notifying search engines (for example when running in a local environment) use `rake sitemap:refresh:no_ping`.
+Using `rake sitemap:refresh` will notify Google and Bing to let them know that a new sitemap is available.
+To generate new sitemaps without notifying search engines, use `rake sitemap:refresh:no_ping`.

 If you want to customize the hash of search engines you can access it at: